sunil-9/linux/imp questions/unit 6.md

 ## 12. Differentiate between Full and Incremental Backup.
 What is disk mirroring?
 Explain the process of creating backup with tools you know.

+## 13. Explain the file permissions in detail.